favtuts/vb.net-tutorials/VB.NET8-Begginers/README.md

 # VB.NET – Full Course for Beginners
 * https://youtu.be/7Y4PD8I83g0?si=JUZDOtbjEKhbseQl

-# Create First project with Visual Studio
+# Lesson 1: Create First project with Visual Studio

 Search For templates...:
 * Open Visual Studio -> Get Started with The last item "Create a new project"